gpapin/new-site/source/ui.md

 1. Create a `reapp` folder
 2. Clone the [kitchen sink](https://github.com/reapp/kitchen-sink) repository
-3. Clone this repository
-4. Run `sudo npm link` inside this repository
+3. Run `sudo npm link` inside this repository
-5. **Important:** Run `npm remove react` in reapp-ui and be sure react isn't in node_modules
+4. **Important:** Run `sudo npm remove react` in reapp-ui and be sure react isn't in node_modules
-6. Run `sudo npm link reapp-ui` inside the kitchen sink repository
+5. Run `sudo npm link reapp-ui` inside the kitchen sink repository

 This will link your reapp-ui module into your kitchen sink repo.
 Now you can: